-The nature of reason: in particular, its scope, place, practice and worth, aiming at an understanding of reason and a competence in its evaluation.
+The nature of reason, in particular, its scope, place, practice and worth, aiming at an understanding of reason and a competence in its evaluation.
 Reflecting the pervasiveness of reason, introduction and methodology, decision theory, the theory of language, psychology and the general theory of knowledge.
-Rational conduct and rational belief: what it is rational to do and what it is rational to believe.
+Rational conduct and rational belief: what it is rational to believe.

 Topics: 1.
-Rational conduct: the relation between reason and emotion; the rationality of goals, ends, wants, plans of life, etc; limitions of the rationality of decisions.
-2. Rational belief: the relation between argument and belief; the nature of critical enquiry; fallacies; rhetoric, propaganda and brain-washing; the relation between rational belief and faith; the relation between language and thought; secepticism.
+Rational conduct: the relation between reason and emotion; the rationality of goals, ends, wants, plans of life, etc. limitations of the rationality of decisions.
+2. Rational belief: the relation between argument and belief; the nature of critical enquiry; fallacies; rhetoric, propaganda and brain-washing; the relation between rational belief and faith; the relation between language and thought; scepticism.